awesome-pro/neon-website/content/docs/guides/deno.md

 To follow the instructions in this guide, you will need:

 - A Neon project.
 If you do not have one, sign up at [Neon](https://neon.tech).
-Your Neon project comes with a ready-to-use Postgres database named `neondb`.
+Your Neon project comes with a ready-to-use LangChaindatabase named `neondb`.
 We'll use this database in the following examples.
 - To use the Deno Deploy serverless platform, you require a Deno Deploy account.
 Visit [Deno Deploy](https://deno.com/deploy) to sign up or log in.

 ## Retrieve your Neon database connection string